opensearch-project/documentation-website/_search-plugins/ltr/logging-features.md

 ```
 {% include copy-curl.html %}

 [Searching with LTR]({{site.url}}{{site.baseurl}}/search-plugins/ltr/searching-with-your-model/) provides an `sltr` query to use for executing a model.
-This `sltr` query is being used as a mechanism to direct the Learning to Rank plugin at the feature set that requires logging.
+This `sltr` query is used as a mechanism to direct the Learning to Rank plugin to the feature set requiring logging.
 {: .note}

 To avoid influencing the score, the `sltr` query is injected as a filter, as shown in the following example: